Kodular/Documentation/docs/components/connectivity/web.md

     |json Text|`text`|

-Decodes the given JSON encoded value to produce a corresponding AppInventor value.
-A JSON list [x, y, z] decodes to a list (x y z), A JSON object with name A and value B,   (denoted as A:B enclosed in curly braces) decodes to a list   ((A B)), that is, a list containing the two-element list (A B).
+Decodes the given JSON encoded value to produce a corresponding AppInventor value A JSON list [x, y, z] decodes to a list (x y z), A JSON object with name A and value B,(denoted as A:B enclosed in curly braces) decodes to a list((A B)), that is, a list containing the two-element list (A B).

 ### PostFile